ezrvr/FiveM-Aircraft-Taxi-Speed-Limit/README.md

 > A simple LUA script for FiveM which limits speed to 15 mph for realistic taxi speeds.
 >
 > - Displays green/red text in bottom left when activated/deactivated.
-> - Toggled with 'Shift' key
+> - Toggled with left 'Shift' key
 > - Automatically unavailable when in the air
 > - Only activates when in an aircraft
 >